thkwznk/aseprite-scripts/ROADMAP.md

 - [Feature] Add a new option under _File > Run..._ that allows for searching and running scripts and commands
 - [Feature] Add a keyboard shortcut for running the last searched script or command

-## Select Content

-Unreleased:
-- [Feature] Add new menu options for the cels context menu (accessible from the timeline) - "Select Cel(s) Content" (for Aseprite versions older than v1.3-rc2 it will appear as a single option)
-- [Feature] Add new content selection options for selecting an intersection, complement and difference of selected cels content (only for Aseprite v1.3-rc2 or newer)